 The United States is facing a growing shortage of skilled construction workers, and the gap is expected to approach 2 million by 2018.
 Additionally, the latest Associated General Contractors of America survey has found that 83% of construction firms are having trouble finding qualified workers.
-And the challenge to employers is compounded by the 17% of skilled workers who will retire in coming years.
-For their part, disadvantaged workers often cannot afford simple costs such as initiation fees, tools, boots or other pre-requisites for entry to apprenticeship training.
+And the challenge to employers is compounded by 17% of skilled workers who will retire in the coming years.
+For their part, disadvantaged workers often cannot afford simple costs such as initiation fees, tools, boots, or other pre-requisites for entry to apprenticeship training.

-With this in mind, LCPtracker, Inc., leader in construction compliance management software solutions for public works, in partnership with nonprofit, Emerald Cities Collaborative (ECC), has announced today a new national construction apprenticeship assistance program called Skills Build Us!
+With this in mind, LCPtracker, Inc., the leader in construction compliance management software solutions for public works, in partnership with nonprofit, Emerald Cities Collaborative (ECC), has announced today a new national construction apprenticeship assistance program called Skills Build Us!

 Skills Build Us! – The Nation’s Construction Apprentice Assistance Program – helps address both the construction industry’s need for qualified, diverse workers and the financial needs that, if unmet, can block disadvantaged workers, women, and veterans from apprenticeship training.
-The program is designed to help disadvantaged workers, including those who are homeless, emancipated foster youth, residents of public housing and others, overcome financial barriers.
+The program is designed to help disadvantaged workers, including those who are homeless, emancipated foster youth, residents of public housing, and others, overcome financial barriers.